rubenerd/rubenerd.com/content/post/2016/melbourne-it-on-graceful-degradation.markdown

 ---
 title: "Melbourne IT on graceful degradation"
-summary: "Or why not to use JavaScript to load content"
+abstract: "Or why not to use JavaScript to load content"
 date: "2016-03-23T10:16:00+10:00"
 category: Internet
 tag: